Techno-UWA/AgentColab/README.md

 # AgentColab
-Acollaborative effort to build a decent free to use LLM agent making use of free software and APIs with very generous free tiers
+A collaborative effort to build a decent free to use LLM agent making use of free software and APIs with very generous free tiers